impensavel/floodgate/docs/Floodgate.md

 - We get an HTTP 503 response (server unavailable)
 - We get an HTTP 420 response (rate limited)

-In these two last cases, the library will apply a back off strategy which will increase the time exponentially between reconnects.
+In these two last cases, the library will apply a back off strategy, increasing the time between reconnections exponentially.

 The default limit for those cases is `6` attempts before throwing a `FloodgateException`, but if needed, the value can be changed by overriding the `RECONNECTION_ATTEMPTS` constant.